twoojoo/WinRx/README.md

 ### Split Windows with Event Key

-Events streamed throught the same observable can be split in multiple separated windowing pipelines by providing a function to extract a key from the event itself (otherwise all events come with the "default" key).
+Events streamed throught the same observable can be split into multiple separated windowing pipelines by providing a function to extract a key from the event itself (otherwise all events come with the "default" key).
 In this way, events with different keys will be treated as separated streams flowing through the same pipeline.

 ```typescript
 const events = [{